 2. The particle will also attempt to minimize its potential energy in space, which for a positively polarized particle like a gold nanorod, means moving in the direction of the greater electric field.
 For negatively polarized particle like a glass bead, this means moving in the direction of the lesser field.
 Therefore we can control the force on a particle by controlling the way the electric field changes in space.

 3. Both of these conditions can be expressed in terms of the local derivatives of the voltage field at the location of the particle which in turn puts constraints on the voltages that can be applied to the electrodes.
 A computer then finds the minimum voltages that satisfy these constraints, making the particles do exactly what we want.

-Even though this was an academic project, my goal was to create a commercial device from it.
+Even though this was an academic project, my goal was to build it out to be a commercial device.
 This had less to do with making money (not that there's anything wrong with that), and more about making an impact.
-In contrast to Optical Tweezers, this is a purely electronic/software based device and like most electronics, it is very difficult to build the first one, but once the design is complete, additional devices can be made for a fraction of the cost, providing it was built right and not duct-taped together at the outset.
-For this reason you'll see that it has a much more polished appearance than many dissertation works.
+This project involved numerous skills such as real-time image processing, linear algebra, electromagnetics, PCB design, etc. It isn't easily recreated despite the fact that the final product is a fraction of the costs of Optical Tweezers.
+Being that it is a purely electronic/software based device, it is very difficult to build the first one, but once the design is complete, additional devices can be made for a fraction of the cost.
+With this goal in mind, this has a much more polished appearance than many dissertation projects.

 When the electrodes are activated, positively polarized particles at locations where we are not controlling the electric field will move toward the electrode edges where the electric field is greatest.
 Negatively polarized particles will cluster around the center of the array where there tends to be an electric field null.
 However, regardless of polarizability, particles at locations where we are controlling the electric field will be herded into position against the randomizing effects of Brownian motion.